terrydolan/lfcgeo/README.md

 # lfcgeo
 lfcgeo is a web app that maps each LFC squad player's shortest journey from their birthplace to Anfield, for a selected season.

 The app illustrates the changing nature of top flight football in England.
 You can see that most of the players from Liverpool's first squad in 1892-1893 came from Scotland.
-Indeed that team was known as the '*team of macs*'!
+Indeed that team was known as the '*team of macs*'.
 Liverpool's 2020-2021 squad is truly global, with players from 19 different countries who have travelled over 42,000 miles to reach Anfield.

 The app has knowledge of 800+ Liverpool players over 100+ seasons.